frioux/blog/content/posts/diy-seltzer-club-soda.md

 some point, building your own rig is going to be cheaper than buying.
 The bigger reason for me is that it is easier to make soda than to buy it.
 I live in Santa Monica and walk to the grocery store, so adding heavy or large bottles to my personal grocery cart is a drag.
-Also it's always to make a thing instead of buying it.
+Also it's always fun to make a thing instead of buying it.

 ## Build it